Open-Cascade-SAS/OCCT/dox/user_guides/tobj/tobj.md

 Generally the structure of the OCAF tree of the *TObj* data model corresponds to the logical structure of the model and can be presented as in the following picture:

-@figure{/user_guides/tobj/images/tobj_image004.png, "TObj Data Model mapped on OCAF document"}
+@figure{/user_guides/tobj/images/tobj_image004.png,"TObj Data Model mapped on OCAF document",360}

 All data of the model are stored in the root label (0:1) of the OCAF document.
 An attribute *TObj_TModel* is located in this root label.
 It